eslint/rfcs/designs/2024-config-extends/README.md

 ];
 ```

 Here, the user has assigned the namespace `j` to the JSON plugin.
 When ESLint loads this config, it sees `extends` with a value of `"j/recommended"`.
 It looks up the plugin referenced by `j` and then the config named `"recommended"`.
-It then sees that there's a plugin entry for `"#"` and replaces that with an entry for `j` that points to the JSON plugin.
-The next step is to look through the config for all the `#` references and replace that with `j` so the references are correct.
+It then inserts an entry for `j` in `plugins` that references the plugin.
+The next step is to look through the config for all the `json` references and replace that with `j` so the references are correct (which we can determine by looking at `meta.namespace`).

 ### Implementation Details